The Complete Guide On Dental Veneers

 What are dental veneers, and what do they do for your teeth

-Dental veneers are thin, custom-made shells that cover the front surface of your teeth.
-They can be used to improve the appearance of your teeth and protect them from further damage.
+Dental veneers are thin, custom-made shells that cover the front surface of teeth.
+They are used to alter the appearance of teeth and, in some cases, provide an additional protective layer.

-Veneers are made from porcelain or composite resin, which is a durable material that looks like natural tooth enamel.
+Veneers are typically made from porcelain or composite resin, materials selected for their durability and similarity to natural tooth enamel.

 Dental Veneers treatment carried out